2023–24 SC Heerenveen season

-The 2023–24 SC Heerenveen season is the 104th in the history of SC Heerenveen and their 31st consecutive season in the Eredivisie.
-The club competed also in the KNVB Cup.
-SC Heerenveen lost 1–0 against SBV Vitesse in the 2nd round of KNVB Cup and they eliminated from the cup.
-SC Heerenveen finished Eredivisie as 11th.
+The 2023–24 season was the 104th in the history of SC Heerenveen, and the club's 31st consecutive season in the Eredivisie.
+In addition to the domestic league, the club also competed in the KNVB Cup.

+Heerenveen lost 1–0 against Vitesse in the second round of the KNVB Cup and were eliminated from the competition.
+Heerenveen finished the league in 11th place.

-Pelle van Amersfoort was the top scorer of the club in this season with 10 goals in Eredivisie and 3 goals in the KNVB Cup.
+Pelle van Amersfoort was the top scorer of the club for the season, with ten goals in the Eredivisie and three goals in the KNVB Cup.

-Simon Olsson was the most appeared player in the season with 36 appearances in the season; 34 appearances in the Eredivisie and 2 appearances in the KNVB Cup.
+Simon Olsson made the most appearances with 36 across the season: 34 appearances in the Eredivisie and two appearances in the KNVB Cup.

-Oliver Braude and Thom Haye were the most aggressive players of the team during the season with 4 yellow cards and 1 red card each.
+Oliver Braude and Thom Haye were the most booked players of the club during the season, with four yellow cards and one red card each.